buildinspace/peru/README.md

 - `reup`
   - Update plugin fields with new revision information.
 For `git`, `hg`, and `svn`, this updates the `rev` field.
 For the `curl` plugin, this sets the `sha1` field.
-List the modules to reup explicitly, or use `--all`/`-a`.
+You can optionally give specific module names as arguments.
 - `export`
   - Make a copy of all the files in a module.
 Either specify a directory to put them in, or peru will create a temp dir for you.
 This lets you take a look at modules you don't import yourself, like nested dependencies.
 - `override`
   - Replace the contents of a module with a local directory path, usually a clone you've made of the same repo.
 This lets you test changes to imported modules without needing to push your changes upstream or edit `peru.yaml`.
 - `build`
   - We're not sure what this does yet.